Roots of the present

 Activities with various schools continued at Radici del Presente (Roots of the Present), the museum inside our offices in Piazza Venezia, Rome which houses the Roman-Imperial archaeology collection owned by Generali, in a space specifically designed for young people.
 The collection is made up of 300 artefacts, almost all of which dating to the Roman period from II to V century A.D. with the exception of a particularly valuable Greek relief from the IV century B.C..

-In 2016 a cycle of 15 free thematic lectures was organised inside the museum aimed at promoting Italy’s cultural heritage and bringing young generations closer to the fascinating world of archaeology.
+From 2016 free thematic lectures are organised inside the museum aimed at promoting Italy’s cultural heritage and bringing young generations closer to the fascinating world of archaeology.

 The lectures used a simple and captivating language to focus on the history and culture of Roman civilisation, and were specifically designed for primary school fourth and fifth grades and all lower and upper secondary school grades.
 Starting from the study of the artefacts in the museum, archaeologists from Federico II University of Naples explained ancient Romans’ daily lives and habits, public spaces and funeral rites.